POET-Simulator/tug/naaice/README.md

 # Benchmark Setup

-The benchmark involves a domain measuring $0.5 \text{cm} \times 1 \text{cm}$,
-divided into a grid of dimensions $10 \times 5$.
+The benchmark defines a domain measuring $1 \text{cm} \times 0.5 \text{cm}$ (easting $\times$ northing), discretized in a $10 \times 5$ grid.
 Each grid cell initially contains a specific concentration.
-The concentration in the first half along the x-dimension is set at $6.92023 \times 10^{-7}$, while in the second half, it&rsquo;s
+The concentration in the left domain half is set to $6.92023 \times 10^{-7}$, while in the right half to
-$2.02396 \times 10^{-8}$, creating a concentration gradient along the y-axis at the center of the grid.
+$2.02396 \times 10^{-8}$, creating an horizontal concentration discontinuity at the center of the grid.
+These initial concentrations are read from headerless csv file [init_conc.csv](./init_conc.csv).

-To achieve concentration equilibrium, we employ a simulation based on a heterogeneous 2D-ADI BTCS diffusion approach, detailed in the [ADI<sub>scheme.pdf</sub>](../doc/ADI_scheme.pdf) file.
-In the x-direction, diffusion coefficients range from $\alpha = 10^{-9}$ to $10^{-10}$, while in the y-direction, a constant value of $5 \times 10^{-10}$ is applied.
-A closed boundary condition is implemented, meaning concentrations cannot enter or exit the system.
-The diffusion process is simulated for a single iteration with a time step ($\Delta t$) of 360 seconds.
+A diffusion time step is simulated with the heterogeneous 2D-ADI approach detailed in the [ADI_scheme.pdf](../doc/ADI_scheme.pdf) file.
+The x component of the diffusion coefficients, read from headerless csv file [alphax.csv](./alphax.csv) ranges from $\alpha = 10^{-9}$ to $10^{-10}$ (distributed randomly), while the y-component is held constant at $5 \times 10^{-10}$.
+Closed boundary conditions are enforced at all domain boundaries, meaning that concentration cannot enter or exit the system, or in other terms, that the sum of concentrations over the domain must stay constant.
+The benchmark simulates a single iteration with a time step ($\Delta t$) of 360 seconds.